 Selecting a new 12-volt marine battery for your boat can be a daunting task for first-time buyers.
+You may be asking questions like "What type of battery is used for a trolling motor"? or, What is a deep cycle battery"?.
 Many types are available, each with a different purpose, and each with various advantages and disadvantages.
 With this handy buyer's guide, however, you'll have easily understandable information at your fingertips so you can choose a battery ideal for the tasks at hand.

 |Understanding the different types of marine boat batteries available and their applications will help you select the right one to power your rig.|